 Happy Birthday Gideon Mantell

-A memorial has been built to Dr. Mantell, it is sited at Cuckfield, near Haywards Heath in West Sussex, England.
+A memorial has been erected to Gideon Mantell, it is located in the village of Cuckfield, near Haywards Heath (West Sussex, England).
 It was from Cuckfield that many of the fossil remains of the Iguanodon were discovered.
 Dr Mantell received a sandstone block that contained an array of dis-articulated Iguanodon bones.
 This huge block of stone is on exhibit at the London Natural History museum, it has been nick-named the “Mantell-piece”.
+Happy birthday Gideon.

 Visit Everything Dinosaur’s website: Everything Dinosaur.